francessakah/java-rest-api-assessment-francessakah/README.md

 6) Unit Test

 ## Description
-This simple rest-api app aims to facilitate access to a users property portfolio electronically.
+This simple REST API app aims to facilitate access to a user's property portfolio electronically.
-It also allows the user to create, read, delete and update information about his/her individual properties within the user's portfolio in a single application.
-The information is saved into
+It allows users to perform CRUD operations on individual properties within their portfolio through a single application.
+The information is saved into a JSON file.

 ## Get started
 To get started run the App.java Spring Boot application